Share this page with social media websites

 Many people who are elderly or have disabilities live alone or are dependent on others for their care.
 Isolation is a factor that places vulnerable adults at risk for abuse, neglect, or exploitation.
 Make it your mission to remember the elderly and adults with disabilities in your community.As the public becomes more aware of vulnerable adults and their needs, APS will continue to see an increase in the number of reports.
 More than half of all cases reported to APS involve neglect.
 Most involve self-neglect.
 Through illness or diminished mental capacity, vulnerable adults may no longer be able to provide adequately for their own health and safety.
 They may live in unsanitary conditions, without heat or running water, or may need assistance with meals and other daily activities.
 They may also require medical care.

 The following descriptions are not necessarily proof of abuse, neglect, or exploitation.
-But they may be clues that a problem exists, and that a report needs to be made to law enforcement or Adult Protective Services.
+But there may be clues that a problem exists, and that a report needs to be made to law enforcement or Adult Protective Services.

 - Injury that has not been cared for properly